Axcel-Designs/REACT_tasks/react_task_09/README.md

-# KodeCamp React Task 09
+# React Task 09

-This is the ninth task for the KodeCamp React course.
+This is the ninth task for the React course.